-Opened earlier this year, the 1960s Champs-Elysées icon now counts a brand-spanking new restaurant to its name.
-Restaurant Le Drugstore is as sleek as can be: both in terms of the Tom Dixon design; and menu, created by Eric Frechon - 3 Michelin-starred chef and head of the kitchen at Le Bristol.
-Not a shabby start...
+The 1960s Champs-Elysées icon counts a brand-spanking new restaurant to its name.
+Restaurant Le Drugstore is as sleek as can be, in terms of the Tom Dixon design (an open plan marble kitchen boasting, "Come take a look...").

 OK it's a bit on the expensive side, but the quality is yards better than some of its lack-lustre neighbours.
 And, like the shopping section, Le Drugstore has late opening hours.
 Lunch, from 12pm to 2.30pm and dinner, from 7pm to 11.30pm.
 Whether you're on the Champs craving a 10pm burger or need the latest coffee table book.
 Or a chocolate éclair!
 A corner of French pastries is now opened until...
 2am !